Frequently Asked Questions

 Debt Collection Lawsuit Defense

-With a Default Judgment a debt collector can freeze your bank accounts and take money out, garnish your wages, and put a lien on any property you have.
-In Illinois they can also charge 9% interest until the full amount is paid.
+With a Default Judgment a debt collector or creditor can freeze your bank accounts and take money out, garnish your wages, and put a lien on any property you have.
+In Illinois they can also charge 9% annual interest until the full amount is paid.
 Debt collectors count on a Default Judgment since 90% of people don’t show up in court and have a Default Judgment entered against them.

 No. This is probably the most common misunderstanding about a lawsuit.
 The Appearance Date or Return Date is a deadline to file an Appearance and Jury Demand.
 It is not a court date and you don’t have to go to court.